 Section 3315.18 requires the boards of education of city, exempted village, local and joint vocational school districts to establish a capital and maintenance fund for capital improvement and project maintenance purposes.
-The boards of education are required to deposit into this fund from their school districts’ revenues, an amount that equals 3% of the preceding year’s formula amount as defined in ORC 3317.02 multiplied by the previous year’s student population of their districts.
+The boards of education are required to deposit into this fund from their school districts’ revenues, an amount that equals 3% of the preceding year’s formula amount as defined in ORC 3317.02 multiplied by their previous year’s student population.
 Money deposited into this fund shall be used solely for acquisition, replacement, enhancement and maintenance or repair of permanent improvements as those terms are defined in ORC Section 5705.01.
 Any money in this fund that is not used in the fiscal year shall carry forward to the next fiscal year.

 - Including open enrollment students entering the district

 - Excluding open enrollment students leaving the district